LWJGL/lwjgl3/.github/CONTRIBUTING.md

 ## Introduction

-First, thank you for considering contributing to lwjgl!
-It's people like you that make the open source community such a great community! 😊
+First, thank you for considering contributing to LWJGL!

 We welcome any type of contribution, not only code.
 You can help with
-- **QA**: file bug reports, the more details you can give the better (e.g. screenshots with the console open)
+- **QA**: file bug reports, the more details you can give the better
-- **Marketing**: writing blog posts, howto's, printing stickers, ...
+- **Marketing**: writing blog posts, guides, tweets ...
-- **Community**: presenting the project at meetups, organizing a dedicated meetup for the local community, ...
+- **Community**: presenting the project at meetups or conventions, ...
-- **Code**: take a look at the [open issues](issues).
+- **Code**: take a look at the [open issues](https://github.com/LWJGL/lwjgl3/issues).
 Even if you can't write code, commenting on them, showing that you care about a given issue matters.
 It helps us triage them.
 - **Money**: we welcome financial contributions in full transparency on our [open collective](https://opencollective.com/lwjgl).

 ## Your First Contribution